alainamstutz/JAKi-IPDMA/two_stage.md

 # dev.off()
 ```
 Discussion points:
-1. REML or ML ? -> Give the exact same result, but the one-stage uses ML (including centering) due to rare events.
-REML is preferred (see notes), but to correspond with one-stage, a sens-analysis with ML is probably worth it.
+1. REML or ML -> Give the exact same result, but the one-stage uses ML (including centering) due to rare events.
 The choice of estimator might have the biggest influence on the 95%CI, larger than other model parameter choices.

 # Funnel plot